sfu-natlang/SFUTranslate/README.md

 - [`spaCy`](https://spacy.io/) the pre-processing toolkit used for normalization and tokenization of `English`, `German` , `Spanish`, `Portuguese`, `French`, `Italian`, and `Dutch`.
 However, to make the library able to process each of the languages you will need to download its resources for spaCy using the following lines (you should simply copy the download line and past it into the command line to get executed).
-You may need to look at the content of `translate.readers.tokenizer` class for the use cases of this library.
 ```commandline
 python -m spacy download en
 python -m spacy download de